Tommertom/svelte-ionic-npm/README.md

 `setupIonicSvelte` - will register all these Ionic components as webcomponents so you can use them easily.
 But, there is a trade-off - no tree shaking (unless you change `setupIonicSvelte` a bit), no type-safety and no intellisence.

-So here is pascal to the rescue:
+So here is PascalCase to the rescue - EXPERIMENTAL!!!!
+WILL AND CAN BREAK ANY TIME

 ```
 import {IonCard} from 'ionic-svelte/experimental';